realkarimsaleh/HomeLab-Chronicles/Setup-Guides/Servers/Hyper-V/Windows-Hyper-V-Setup.md

 ---

 With Hyper-V enabled, you can start creating and managing virtual machines on your Windows system.
-For guides on creating a virtual machine, see our [Hyper-V VM Setup Guide](link-to-your-vm-setup-guide).
+For guides on creating a virtual machine, see [Hyper-V VM Setup Guide](link-to-your-vm-setup-guide).